-Nationally, KCC’s chapter has achieved Five Star status—for the highest level of activity—in six of the last seven years.
+Nationally, KCC’s chapter has achieved Five Star status—for the highest level of activity—18 times since the 2000-01 year, including in 2020-21.
 KCC also is part of the Illinois Region of Phi Theta Kappa.

 Please review the Phi Theta Kappa informational and interest video.

 Our chapter: Alpha Delta Eta